What is Domestic Violence?

 - Calls you names, insults you or continually criticizes you.

 - Does not trust you and acts jealous or possessive.

 - Tries to isolate you from family or friends.

-- Monitors where you go, who you call and who you spend time with.
+- Monitors where you go, who you call or communicate with through social media, and who you spend time with.

 - Does not want you to work.